 With that in mind, the Agri-Football League used football as a tool to draw a youth audience and get them excited about hitting the pitch and tending to their 'team plot' every week.
 The pilot engaged a demonstration site, which was donated by the county office, and skilled agriculture practitioners who worked with the youth, community leaders and coaches in regionally relevant farming skills and market-focused capacity building.
 Standings and ‘league success’ was then tied to both football, and the agriculture training and project engagement.

 The number one goal of the Agri-Football League in this pilot phase was to keep the youth engaged.
 The league did exactly that, with fun and excitement on the football pitch and fast success in the field with their crops.

-With the agriculture training and ongoing demonstration site support, all eight teams were earning an income from their small plot in less than three months.
+With the agriculture training and ongoing demonstration site support, all eight teams, in each location, were earning an income from their small plot in less than three months.
 Their eyes were opened to the bigger possibilities of farming tomatoes, watermelon, carrots, peppers, eggplant and onions on larger plots of land.

 For example, the team that planted and tended to watermelon, on a small 25x25 foot test plot, earned over 250,000 Ugandan Shillings ($75 US) in just two months.
 A substantial income in such a small space, and in a community where the average household income is less that $1.50 per day.